snimu/blog/contents/modded-nanogpt-x0/article.md

 At least in the models I've trained, this leads to an interesting separation of concerns between the embeddings, as discussed above.
 The part that stuck out most to me was the fact that x00 was decoded into next-token predictions.
 This means that the embedding and lm-head together are already an okay next-token predictor.
 It also means that the transformer layers only have to apply minimal edits to x00 in order to make the predictions much stronger.
 Deep Neural Networks love gradual edits (they are one of the nice things about residual connections), so this is great!

+> While a name for this phenomenon might already exist, I don't know it, so I'll call it "minimum residual effort"

-I see multiple mechanisms that encourage this behavior of x00 being used as both inputs and predictions, in increasing order of importance (though I'm very uncertain about the order of the last two):
+I thought about mechanisms that encourage this behavior of x00 being used as both inputs and predictions.
+I tested some of them (we will get to that soon), based on this list of my guesses for responsible architecture details, presented in increasing order of importance (though I'm very uncertain about all of this, and especially the order of the last two):

 1. The skip connections in the model.
 This is unlikely to be a large contributor, but it does shorten the effective model depth and could therefore plausibly encourage such behavior
 2. The value embeddings.
 There are multiple value embeddings (five for the record, three for my investigagions); each is applied to an early and a late layer; for example, layer 0 and layer 13.
 This means that in order to be useful at both layers, the residual at both layers has to be similar.
 This could be a fairly strong effect, but it is weakened by the fact that the value embeddings are only applied inside the attention operation, which means that they are fully separated from the residual stream by linear layers, and those layers could in principle make up for any difference in the representation of the residual stream
 3. It just makes sense.
-This "minimal residual edit" idea is clearly useful for transformers, so it is encouraged to develop.
+This minimum residual effort idea is clearly useful for transformers, so it is encouraged to develop.
 And in normal transformers, without any of the above architectural variations, we can still apply the language head at every layer and get a good prediction.
 See [the logit lens](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens), which explicitly states that the model makes next-token predictions even after the first layer ("In the logit lens, the early layers sometimes look like nonsense, and sometimes look like very simple guesses about the output.
 They almost never look like the input").
 The only difference to my results is that the early layers never *really* look like nonsense
 4. x00 (and x01).
 Having the same embeddings added to the residual stream before every single layer means that they have to be useful at every single layer; and the easiest way for that to happen is if the embedding layer and language head work together to produce a prediction already

-So I tried two modifications of the model that might increase the pull to the minimal residual edit behavior: changing how the value embeddings are applied, and adding x00 right before the language head.
+So I tried two modifications of the model that might increase the pull to the minimum residual effort behavior: changing how the value embeddings are applied, and adding x00 right before the language head.
 Neither of them worked, but I will shortly go over the experiments and results below.

 Note that x00 is already decoded into next-token predictions without these changes, so at best they could have helped this property to develop earlier in training.
 The negative results therefore don't mean too much, they're just interesting (and helpful for others to avoid falling into the same traps).